MikeMKH/talks/on-the-commutability-of-subtraction/README.md

 # On the Commutability of Subtraction - Lightning Talk
-Talk about property testing using JavaScript and Coq.
+Talk about property testing using JavaScript with JSVerify and theorem proving in Coq.